isaackrementsov/advance-java/README.md

 String data = super.body.get("input-name");
 ```
 #### PUT, PATH, and DELETE forms
-Because HTML forms do not support HTTP verbs other than GET and POST, you will need to add the following hidden input to your form:
+Because HTML forms do not support HTTP verbs other than GET and POST, you will need to add the following hidden input to a POST form:
 ```html
 <input type="hidden" name="_method" method="MYMETHOD">
 ```
 This will direct HTTP traffic to the specified method and its corresponding controller function.
+You can also add a url query like so: `/form/url?_method=MYMETHOD`.
 ## Other HTTP Nuts & Bolts
 ### Setting an HTTP response
 This was glanced over previously, but this is the code to add in a controller: